sourmash-bio/sourmash/doc/dev_plugins.md

 Here, `module_name` should be the name of the module to import.
-`load_sketches` should be a function that takes a location along with arbitrary keyword arguments. `SaveSignatures_WriteFile` should be a class that subclasses `BaseSave_SignaturesToLocation`.
-See the `sourmash.save_load` module for the saving and loading code already included in sourmash.
+`load_sketches` should be a function that takes a location along with arbitrary keyword arguments and returns an `Index` object (e.g. `LinearIndex` for a collection of in-memory signatures). `SaveSignatures_WriteFile` should be a class that subclasses `BaseSave_SignaturesToLocation` and implements its own mechanisms of saving signatures.
+See the `sourmash.save_load` module for saving and loading code already used in sourmash.

 Note that if the function or class has a `priority` attribute, this will be used to determine the order in which the plugins are called.

+The `name` attribute of the plugin (`a_reader` and `a_writer` in `pyproject.toml`, above) is only used in debugging.

 ## Examples

-Some beta plugins are available as examples:
+Some (early stage) plugins are available as examples:

 * [sourmash-bio/sourmash_plugin_load_urls](https://github.com/sourmash-bio/sourmash_plugin_load_urls) - load signatures and CSV manifests via [fsspec](https://filesystem-spec.readthedocs.io/).
 * [sourmash-bio/sourmash_plugin_avro](https://github.com/sourmash-bio/sourmash_plugin_avro) - use [Apache Avro](https://avro.apache.org/) as a serialization format.